rationalagents/gemstateio-groups/README.md

 # gemstateio-groups

-[gemstate.io](http://gemstate.io)'s mission is fostering connections between people creating things with technology in Idaho.
+[gemstate.io](http://gemstate.io)'s mission is connecting people that create with technology in Idaho.

-gemstateio-groups is the dataset the gemstate.io app & bots treat as authoriative about group names, locations, and events.
+gemstateio-groups is the dataset the gemstate.io apps start with for group names, locations, and events.
 See [groups.csv](groups.csv).

 If you'd like to use this dataset in your own project, please do!
 It's public domain under [CC0](LICENSE).